mfay/vim-stuff/README.md

 # vim-stuff

-Just simple repository for vim settings.
+Just a simple repository for vim settings.
+All part of a love/hate relationship with vim.